 When different encoded versions of the same point cloud sequence are stored in a same file and one or more versions are encapsulated in temporal level tile tracks, and other versions are encapsulated in temporal level tracks, the G-PCC tile base track of a version shall have the same alternate_group value in the TrackHeaderBox with other alternatives of G-PCC geometry temporal level track with temporal level identifier value 0.
 The associated temporal level tile tracks shall not have non-zero alternate_group value in their TrackHeaderBox.
 The associated temporal level tracks with temporal level id greater than 0 and the attribute temporal level tracks shall not have non-zero alternate_group value in their TrackHeaderBox.

 Annex XXX contains examples of how alternatives are indicated in temporal level tracks or temporal level tile tracks when alternatives are stored in a same file with various encapsulations.

+Add the following clause in Annex E

-Annex XXX: Alternative indication Examples
+Annex XXX: Alternative indication examples

 The below figures demonstrate how the alternatives are indicated when two alternatives are available, i.e., one is lossless coded version and the other is lossy coded one, lossless coded version is encapsulated with temporal level tracks and the other is encapsulated in various ways in a same file.

-Figure X.1. alternative indication when one is encapsulated into temporal level tracks and the other is encapsulated into a single G-PCC bitstream track.
+Figure X.1.
+Alternative indication when one is encapsulated into temporal level tracks and the other is encapsulated into a single G-PCC bitstream track.

 Figure X.2. alternative indication when one is encapsulated into temporal level tracks and the other is encapsulated into component-based multiple tracks.